 So originally I was going to make a slightly comedic post about being a revert and 10 things they don’t tell you before you revert (this I will do soon inshallah) but with today marking one week and the mass funeral of the martyrs of the attack in Christchurch, New Zealand.
-It just did feel like the right time and I felt like I had to write something in dedication to such a huge event that has affected the Muslim community.
+It just didn’t feel like the right time to make something comedic and I felt like I had to write something in dedication to such a huge event that has affected our Muslim community.
 So I decided to look at the most heartwarming events to come out of the terrible Christchurch terrorist attack.

 Firstly I want to say thank you to how the world has reacted to the attack, it has honestly been so heartwarming to see all the commemorations and people coming forward to protect their local Mosques.
 Alhamdulliah that it has bought us all closer as humans and helped people to see the good side of Islam.
 Also it’s helped many cross that barrier with people going to their local masjid for the first time (*masjid is the Arabic word for Mosque).
 Subhanallah and Allah knows best!